techlism/headout-assignment/README.md

-# To run the docker container with resource limit as specified
+# To run the docker container with resource limit as specified and compatibility with x86 and ARM

 Clone this repository.